Home Contents Index Member Center Download Collect! Users Help

 Sending To Cosigners

-If you chose 'Prompt when there is a choice' in the Batch Letter Options form, you will also receive a prompt asking you if you would like to send the letter to the cosigners, as well, if your debtor has cosigners.
+If you chose 'Prompt when there is a choice' in the Batch Letter Options screen, you will also receive a prompt asking you if you would like to send the letter to the cosigners, if your debtors have cosigners.

 Print To Cosigners Prompt